kaitpw/kanji-heatmap/README.md

   - Phonetic Component
   - Visually Similar
 - Allow use of custom colors for card background and JLPT border

+### Pages

+- Make Venn Diagram Page
+- Make Cumulative Use Page (multiline chart)
+- Make page for certain kanji collections
+  1. Kanjis with only one kun reading
+  2. Kanjis with only one on reading
+  3. On reading with only one kanji
+  4. Kun reading with only one kanji
+- Make page for bar graph mapping field to count
+  1. on reading -> kanji count (max less than 400)
+  2. dependencies -> kanji count (max 8)
+  3. stroke -> kanji count (max 24)

 **🛠️🛠️Bugs To Fix🛠️🛠️**